Thapki Pyar Ki 2: Development and casting

 Production of the series began in August 2021.

 When the second season was in pre-production, Jigyasa Singh who played Thapki in the first season, was then appearing in another Colors soap opera Shakti – Astitva Ke Ehsaas Ki as Heer Singh.
 Later when her character was killed off in August-end, she signed the second season of this series.
-Aakash Ahuja was cast as Purab Singhania and Jaya Bhattacharya was cast as Veena Devi Singhania.
+Aakash Ahuja was cast as Purab Singhania and Jaya Bhattacharya was cast as Veena Singhania.
 Jigyasa Singh quit the show in February 2022 owing to health issues.
 In February 2022, Prachi Bansal replaced Jigyasa Singh as Thapki.